KunalSingh19/Algorithm/README.md

 print("Temporary files in /tmp have been cleaned up per video.")
 ```

-You can copy paste the code on blackbox or change code to change niches yourself current niches are based on emotions.
+You can copy paste the code on blackbox or change code yourself to change niches yourself current niches are based on emotions.